gferreira/xTools4/docs/_tutorials/xproject-overview.md

 {: .h5 }

 - greater precision and consistency
-- reduce repetitive tasks, focus on the design of the typeface
+- reduce repetitive tasks, focus on typeface design
 - more flexibility for changes during the development process
 - handle a very large number (50+) of axes and sources

+### How xProject works
+{: .h5 }

+Think of xProject is a set of files with a Python controller on top.

+`xProject` is a Python object which loads a standard set of files, and provides basic functionality for the production of parametric variable fonts.
+New projects are created by subclassing this object, and adding custom functions as needed.

+The designspace is built automatically, new axes and sources are added through the controller.
+The controller keeps the source names and the designspace updated based on actual measurements in the sources; it makes sure the parametric system is consistent.

+...

 Example source folders